tunnll/tunnll.github.io/_internships/internship-administrative-business-manager.md

 *We are looking for students and graduates who would like to enter the industry.
 This internship is flexible, which means that you can continue your studies while doing this internship*

+*Based on your initial skill level we can adapt the intership to your needs: you can start with simple business intelligence research or jump directly to real financing proposals like [SME Instrument](http://ec.europa.eu/easme/en/horizons-2020-sme-instrument).*

 ### Activities:

 This internship is about learning industry-essential skills and getting hands-on experience.
 We will teach and help you to pursue the following tasks: